Save

 The sign pointing us the beginning of the walk.
 Photo: Kevin Leslie

-Preparation and gear to take
+Preparation and Gear

 It is important you come on this walk properly prepared.
 Having the right boots that are waterproof and not too small is a must.
 Also, don’t take a pack that is too big as you are only carrying extra weight.
 Consider carefully what gear you bring, as unnecessary items just add weight to your pack.

 There is no power in the huts, so make sure your camera and any other devices are fully charged before you start.
-We took one change of clothes, (no jeans) plus some extra underwear and socks, a good waterproof jacket with hood, jumper and hat.
+We took one change of clothes (no jeans), plus some extra underwear and socks, a good waterproof jacket with hood, jumper, and hat.
 Even in summer, it can get cold at night, so a good sleeping bag is required.
 You will also need a head torch.

-Starting off on the track
+Starting Off on the Track

-The first day you need to catch the fast ferry from the wharf at Te Anau Downs which takes you to Glade Wharf where the track starts.
-For the guided walkers it is only about 20 minutes to their hut with hot showers, proper beds and a cooked meal.
-We had about a 2-hour hike to our hut called Clinton hut.
+The first day you need to catch the fast ferry from the wharf at Te Anau Downs, which takes you to Glade Wharf where the track starts.
+For the guided walkers it is only about 20 minutes to their hut with hot showers, proper beds, and a cooked meal.
+We had about a 2-hour hike to our hut called Clinton Hut.

 Walking-the-Milford-Track